-Since 2006, Arnold has spent much of his time reporting on the financial crisis and its aftermath.
-He has focused on the housing bubble and its collapse.
-And he's reported on problems within the nation's largest banks that have led to the banks improperly foreclosing on thousands of American homeowners.
+Following the 2008 financial crisis and collapse of the housing market, Arnold reported on problems within the nation's largest banks that led to the banks improperly foreclosing on thousands of American homeowners.
 For this work, Arnold earned a 2011 Edward R. Murrow Award for the special series, "The Foreclosure Nightmare."
 He's also been honored with the Newspaper Guild's 2009 Heywood Broun Award for broadcast journalism.
-He was chosen by the Scripps Howard Foundation as a finalist for their National Journalism Award, and he won an Excellence in Financial Journalism Award from N.Y.
-State's society for CPA's.
+He was also a finalist for the Scripps Howard Foundation's National Journalism Award.

-Arnold has covered a range of other subjects and stories for NPR – from Katrina recovery in New Orleans and the Gulf Coast, to immigrant workers in the fishing industry, to a new kind of table saw that won't cut your fingers off.
+Over his career at NPR, Arnold has covered a range of other subjects — from Katrina recovery in New Orleans and the Gulf Coast, to immigrant workers in the fishing industry, to a new kind of table saw that won't cut your fingers off.
 He traveled to Turin, Italy, for NPR's coverage of the 2006 Winter Olympics.
-He has also followed the dramatic rise in the numbers of teenagers abusing the powerful and highly addictive painkiller Oxycontin – more than 1 out of 20 high school seniors report using the drug.
+He has also followed the dramatic rise in the numbers of teenagers abusing the powerful and highly addictive painkiller Oxycontin.

 In the days and months following the Sept.
-11, 2001, attacks, Arnold reported from New York and contributed to the NPR coverage that won the Overseas Press Club and the George Foster Peabody Awards.
-He chronicled the recovery effort at Ground Zero, focusing on members of the Port Authority Police department, as they struggled with the deaths of 37 officers — the greatest loss of any police department in U.S. history.
-Arnold followed the lives of those who lived and worked around Ground Zero - from bond traders and Chinatown garment sewers to small business owners - as they sought to put their lives back together again.
+11 attacks, Arnold reported from New York and contributed to the NPR coverage that won the Overseas Press Club and the George Foster Peabody Awards.
+He chronicled the recovery effort at Ground Zero, focusing on members of the Port Authority Police department as they struggled with the deaths of 37 officers — the greatest loss of any police department in U.S. history.

 Prior to his move to Boston, Arnold traveled the country for NPR doing feature stories on entrepreneurship.
 His pieces covered technologists, farmers, and family business owners.
 He also reported on efforts to kindle entrepreneurship in economically disadvantaged areas ranging from inner-city Los Angeles to the Pine Ridge Indian reservation in South Dakota.